Volary

 Volary (/cs/; Wallern) is a town in Prachatice District in the South Bohemian Region of the Czech Republic.
 It has about 3,700 inhabitants.
-It is located in the Bohemian Forest, close to the border with Germany.
+The town proper is located in the Bohemian Forest mountain range.

+The main landmark of Volary is the Church of Saint Catherine.
 An area in the northern part of the town with timber-framed Alpine-type buildings is well preserved and is protected as a village monument reservation.

 Administrative division

 Volary consists of three municipal parts (in brackets population according to the 2021 census):